AdamBoley/Project-Beergate/README.md

 To do:
 From Second call:
 - Remove unused AllAuth URLS in urls.py, keep views and templates
-- Larger, bolder, more prominent font on navbar
 - ensure all templating language is properly indented
-- Apply bootstrap to search results and user reviews page
 - remove all extraneous / commented-out code
 - Harmonise login, log out, signup to sign-in, sign-out and sign-up
 - Implement tests from Django-Experimentation repo
 - add class and method docstrings

-- IMPORTANT - CKeditor rich text field not displaying on mobile devices
+- IMPORTANT - CKeditor rich text field not displaying on deployed site, including mobile devices
+- Modify Reviews so that they have realistic content, not just Lorem Ipsum bulk text

 Readme:
 - Soundly note change to new repository thanks to summernote editor
 - Testing section for exhaustive manual testing
 - Note removal of AllAuth Urls, and retention of views, forms and template for future work
 - Remove need for scrolling after upvote / downvote page reload - https://stackoverflow.com/questions/64456417/django-redirect-view-after-liking-without-scrolling
 - Add additional classes to forms.py widgets to control input element widths
 - Find and apply a favicon
 - Add screenshots of all pages to Readme
 - Upload wireframes to readme
 - Rework documentation
-- Modify Reviews so that they have realistic content, not just Lorem Ipsum bulk text

 Later:
 - implement upvotes / downvotes feature for Comments - on hold